Things To Do in Llandudno & Conwy

 ‘A’ is easy.
 It stands for Arts (lots of this).
 ‘Z’ is pretty simple too.
-That’s Zoo (Colwyn Bay Mountain Zoo).
+That’s Zoo (Colwyn Bay Welsh Mountain Zoo).

 Nowadays, if you want that kind of experience you go on ‘fly and flop’ holidays, which actually can be quite stressful, especially since they often come with lots of airport hassle.

 Far better to do something when you’re away – as many of you have discovered.

-They’ll follow walking and heritage trails, possibly with a guide.
-Or beat their own paths to some of our hidden gems.
+They’ll follow walking and heritage trails, possibly with a guide or beat their own paths to some of our hidden gems.

 Watersports enthusiasts will give the fast-growing activities of kitesurfing and stand-up paddleboarding a go.

 Our food scene is fresh, healthy and very local (think Conwy mussels and succulent mountain-reared lamb) and there’s great retail therapy too (Llandundo is North Wales’s top shopping centre).

 And when the lights do down Llandudno’s Venue Cymru cranks up the excitement, staging everything from opera to pop, drama to alternative comedy.

 And another firm favourite that attracts big audiences is the nine-screen multiplex at Llandudno Junction.